protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [Green Bond Labs](https://impactisi.com/program/) - A gateway into alternative financing options for companies looking to raise capital to fund green projects or ventures anywhere.
 * [OGrants](https://www.ogrants.org/) - An increasing number of researchers are sharing their grant proposals openly.
 * [EIT InnoEnergy](https://www.innoenergy.com/) - Supporting sustainable energy innovations which provide industry with risk free, pioneering new technologies that reduce energy costs, increase system performance, decrease greenhouse gas (GHG) emissions, create jobs, and increase competitiveness.
-* [Global Sustainability Coalition for Open Science Services](https://scoss.org/need-funding-for-open-infra/) - The purpose is to help identify non-commercial services essential to Open Science, and to make qualified recommendations on which of these services should be considered for funding support.
 * [Green Angel Syndicate](https://greenangelsyndicate.com/) - Green Angel Syndicate is the only angel investment syndicate in the UK specialising in the fight against Climate Change and Global Warming.
 * [E8 community](https://www.e8angels.com/) - Accelerates the transition to a prosperous and cleaner world by investing in and fostering emerging cleantech enterprises.
 * [Climatescope](https://global-climatescope.org/) - A unique country-by-country assessment, interactive report and index that evaluates the investment conditions for clean energy in emerging markets.